Pressure mounts on Hungary to unblock EU membership talks and funds for Ukraine

 At an inauguration ceremony on Sunday in Argentina for new President Javier Milei, Ukrainian President Volodymyr Zelenskyy could be seen briefly exchanging words with Orban.
 “It was a highly straightforward conversation, focused on our European affairs,” Zelenskyy said later.

-Associated Press writer Karl Ritter in Kyiv, Ukraine contributed to this report.
+Associated Press writers Justin Spike in Budapest and Karl Ritter in Kyiv, Ukraine contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.